Chapter 1 : Missing the Train

 “We kind of already did,” Fred said.
 “And we missed the train.”

 Teddy lowered the towel and stared at them.
 “Wait, are you serious?”
 They nodded.
 “You actually missed the train?”
 They nodded again, and he threw back his head and laughed.
-“Jesus.”
+“Merlin.”
 He tossed the towel back into the bathroom and opened the door directly across the hall from it.
 Victoire peeked inside and saw him rummaging around in a chest of drawers for a minute before taking a shirt out and pulling it over his head.
 “What, and you didn’t fancy admitting it to your families, so you decided to come bother me?” he asked, rejoining them.

 “Pretty much,” Victoire admitted.
 “It’s really only that we’ll miss you so much, with you not being at school anymore.”